IBM/ibmi-bob/docs/welcome/features.md

-# Better Object Builder features
+# The Object Builder features

-Some of the major benefits of using a Better Object Builder / Git / RDi development environment are:
+Some of the major benefits of using a The Object Builder / Git / RDi development environment are:

 * Consistent, repeatable software builds
 * At-a-glance version history